Aspergillosis is a fungal infection caused by Aspergillus fungus.

 Aspergillosis has a global distribution, it is present everywhere.
 It affects a variety of animals such as domestic animals, farm animals, wild animals and companion animals.

-All dogs are prone to this infection.
-The severity of the disease depends on the age of the dog, the extent of the infection and the dogs immunity response. dogs with developing immunity (puppies and younger dogs), dogs with weakened immunity from existing infections and medical conditions, senior dogs with lower resistance are prone to this infection.
+All cats are prone to this infection.
+The severity of the disease depends on the age of the cat, the extent of the infection and the cats immunity response.
+Cats with developing immunity (kittens and younger cats), cats with weakened immunity from existing infections and medical conditions, senior cats with lower resistance are prone to this infection.

 Aspergillosis is a ZOONOTIC disease, which means humans can easily get infected.

 Aspergillosis is caused by Aspergillus fungus and the primary route of transmission is inhalation of spores.

 The incubation period for Aspergillosis can range between 2 weeks up-to 6 months.
 The symptoms can vary depending if the cat has Nasal Aspergillosis or Systemic Aspergillosis.

 › Recurrent nasal discharges / runny nose

 › Loss of skin on the nose and surrounding parts

 Incase of Systemic or Disseminated Aspergillosis (when the fungus enters the blood stream and affects other organs), symptoms are: